kagiko/vaultwarden-wiki/Proxy-examples.md

 :443 {
   tls ${SSLCERTIFICATE} ${SSLKEY}
   # or 'tls self_signed' to generate a self-signed certificate

+  # This setting may have compatibility issues with some browsers
+  # (e.g., attachment downloading on Firefox).
+Try disabling this
+  # if you encounter issues.
   gzip

   # The negotiation endpoint is also proxied to Rocket